Boost Traffic and Leads with Programmatic SEO

 Background

-One way is to increase search traffic via programmatic SEO.
-Simply put, programmatic SEO is a way of increasing search traffic by publishing search-friendly pages on a large and repeatable scale.
-In our case, the pages would be about hot companies with high search interest or the potential for high search interest.
-The thought is, when certain companies or fund managers surge and get public attention, investors would search for them and try to get more information about their stock or valuation.
-If our pages pop up in their search and they are willing to leave their contact information, we can then aggregate such interest, and follow up for lead qualification and potential sales.
+Our assumption is that when certain companies or fund managers surge and get public attention, investors would search for more information about their stock or valuation.
+If our pages pop up in their search and they are willing to leave their contact information, we can aggregate such interest, and follow up for lead qualification and potential sales.

 Stakeholder Communication to Align on Goals and Process